Nature knows no boundaries

 Environmental Farming Group Facilitation Scheme in Fermanagh and Tyrone

-We’re working with farmers and landowners in Fermanagh and Tyrone to help protect and improve species-rich grasslands and create vibrant habitats for local wildlife, by facilitating the Environmental Farming Group Facilitation Scheme.
+We’re working with farmers in Fermanagh and Tyrone to help protect and improve species-rich grasslands and create vibrant habitats for local wildlife, by facilitating the Environmental Farming Group Facilitation Scheme.

 We offer practical advice, support and training to help groups of farmers address the issues and challenges of farming within environmentally designated lands and help them put in place the management that is required to improve or safeguard these sites for the future.